animuslabs/boid-worker/README.md

 ```

 While this script is running you can browse the database to see data being loaded
+This requires localhost access to port 5001 , so not an option on VPS
 ```sh
 yarn prisma studio
 ```